Welcome to Baltimore Hot Yoga & Wellness!

 Daily practice is recommended.
 Practicing your first 30 days as close together as possible is encouraged.
 That said, every class brings great benefits!

 What if I am not flexible or athletic?
 What if I am overweight?

-Our yoga series is designed for everyone of any age, any shape.
-You come to a hot yoga practice to gain flexibility.
+Every one of our classes – even hot yoga! – is suitable for people of any age, any shape.
+You come to a yoga practice to gain flexibility!